signalfx/integrations/newrelic/readme.md

 1. Follow [New Relic's instructions](https://docs.newrelic.com/docs/apis/rest-api-v2/requirements/api-keys) to obtain a REST API key for your account.

 1. Click the **New Integration** button.
-In the new field labelled **API key** enter the API key that you obtained in step 1, then click **Validate**.
-A message appears that says **Validated!**.
-If a different message appears, contact support@signalfx.com for help.
+In the field labelled **API key**, enter the API key that you obtained in step 1, then click **Validate**.
+A message appears that says **Validated!** If a different message appears, contact support@signalfx.com for help.

-1. Next, create sync rules to control which metrics SignalFx will sync from New Relic.
-Select at least one New Relic module for which you want metrics to appear in SignalFx (APM, Mobile, or Servers).
-You can create sync rules for each module.
+1. Select at least one New Relic module for which you want metrics to appear in SignalFx (APM, Mobile, or Servers).
+A sync rule is created to control which metrics SignalFx will sync from New Relic; you can create sync rules for each module.

-1. Use typeahead to select at least one app to monitor; you can copy and paste results from the Sample Matches list.
-Click the **+** button to add each app to the list.
-When you have chosen all the apps you wish to monitor, click **Done**.
+1. Click **Add Apps** or (for the Servers module) **Add Servers**.
+Use typeahead to select at least one item to monitor; you can copy and paste results from the Sample Matches list.
+Click the blue **+** button to add each item to the list.
+When you have added all the items you wish to monitor, click **Done**.

 1. (optional) Select metrics and stats to monitor.
 By default, all are monitored.

-1. (optional) Repeat steps 3-5 for each module.
+1. (optional) Click **New Sync Rule** and repeat steps 3-5 for other modules.

 1. Click **Save**.
 The choices you made for each module are saved as individual sync rules.
 You can later reopen the New Relic integration to add, edit, or delete sync rules.